hughperkins/EasyCL/README.md

 - In Ubuntu, you can use `clinfo` (install via `sudo apt-get install clinfo`), to check the OpenCL installation itself is ok.
 If this says 'no installations found', then it's an OpenCL configuration issue.
+  - note that `clinfo` is broken on CUDA, I think?
+But OpenCL will still work ok: try `gpuinfo` instead
+- Run `gpuinfo` to list available platforms and devices
+- If no gpu-capabable devices found, you probably want to check things like:
+  - do you have an OpenCL-capable GPU installed?
+  - are the drivers installed?
+  - is the ICD setup?

 What if I've found a bug?
 ----------------